dukefirehawk/belatuk-rethinkdb/README.md

 # Belatuk RethinkDB

 A dart driver for connecting to RethinkDB, the open-source database for the realtime web.
-This driver comes from a fork of [RethinkDB Driver](https://github.com/G0mb/rethink_db) and upgraded to support Dart 3 language syntax.
+This driver is a fork of [RethinkDB Driver](https://github.com/G0mb/rethink_db) with dependencies upgraded to support Dart 3.

 ## Getting Started

 ### Installation

+* Start `rethinkDB` as a container service.
+Refer to [Running rethinkDB](doc\README.md)

 * Install from [Pub](https://pub.dev/)